dice-group/IGUANA/README.md

 # Prerequisites

-You need to install Java 8 or greater and RabbitMQ Version 4.x.z or greater.
+You need to install Java 11 or greater.
 In Ubuntu you can install these using the following commands

 ```
 sudo apt-get install java
-sudo apt-get install rabbitmq-server
 ```

-RabbitMQ will be automatically started after you installed it.

 # Iguana Modules